 Let’s look at an example:

-If I took out a $250,000 mortgage with a variable interest rate of 2.20% paid monthly over a 25 year amortization schedule, my total monthly mortgage payment would be $1,083.
-Because my total payment is fixed, and due to the odd number of days in each month, the amount I’m paying on principal and interest fluctuate even without a change in the interest rate.
+If I took out a $250,000 mortgage with a variable interest rate of 2.20% paid monthly over a 25-year amortization schedule, my total monthly mortgage payment would be $1,083.
+Because my total payment is fixed, and due to the odd number of days in each month, the amount I’m paying on principal and interest fluctuates even without a change in the interest rate.

 5-year term, no change in interest rates

 - Total payment – $1,083/month